Justbeingjustin/slack-bot-file-upload/README.md

 # slack-bot-file-upload
-A tutorial to upload a file to Slack
+Please view [this](https://medium.com/@justinshawngerber/send-a-file-to-a-slack-channel-using-c-3d036248c675) tutorial to send a file to slack.